Paul Touvier: Fugitive

 By 1966, implementation of his death sentence was barred based on a 20-year statute of limitations.
 Attorneys for Touvier filed an application for a pardon.
 They requested that the lifetime ban on leaving the country and the confiscation of goods linked to capital punishment be lifted.
 In 1971, French President Georges Pompidou granted Touvier the pardon.

 Pompidou's pardon caused a public outcry.
 This increased when it was revealed that most of the property which Touvier claimed as his own had allegedly been seized from deported Jews.

 On 3 July 1973, Georges Glaeser filed a complaint against Touvier, charging him with crimes against humanity, which had no statute of limitations.
-Glaeser accused Touvier of ordering the execution of seven Jewish hostages at Rillieux-la-Pape near Lyon, on 29 June 1944 in retaliation for the murder of Philippe Henriot, the Vichy Government's Secretary of State for Information and Propaganda, which had occurred the previous evening.
+Glaeser charged Touvier with ordering the deaths of the seven prisoners whom he had executed in 1944 after Henriot's assassination, one of whom was Glaeser's father.
 After being indicted, Touvier disappeared again.
 Years of legal maneuvering ensued through his lawyers until a warrant was issued for his arrest on 27 November 1981.